pritam2281/Hello_World/README.md

 Hello all,

-This is Pritam here.I love coding and would like to be a Front-End Developer.
+This is Pritam here.I love coding and I am a Front-End Developer.
+I love my job.